sickcodes/Docker-OSX/README.md

 ## Additional boot instructions for when you are [creating your container](#container-creation-examples)

-- Boot the macOS Base System
+- Boot the macOS Base System (Press Enter)

 - Click `Disk Utility`